 Remember to always start your search from the Campbell Library home page.

-To cite business databases properly, use tips located here http://libguides.bentley.edu/citingsources-apa (under each yellow bar).
+To cite business databases properly, use tips located here http://libguides.bentley.edu/citingsources-apa (choose database name from the menu on left to get the example for each).

 Try the new Census Business Builder: Regional Edition for demographics of our local area.
 Choose the 'businesses' tab or the 'consumer spending' tab to see total numbers of local employers in a particular industry along with their payroll and employee counts, or total consumer expenditures on transportation, travel, housing and more, all for our local area.
 A similar resource is the ReferenceUSA database, which can create heat maps of various demographics and company locations.